hashicorp/terraform-provider-http/docs/resources/http.md

 - `request_headers` (Map of String) A map of request header field names and values.
 - `request_timeout_ms` (Number) The request timeout in milliseconds.
 - `retry` (Block, Optional) Retry request configuration. (attempts, min_delay_ms, max_delay_ms)
+- `when` (String) When to send the HTTP request.
+Valid values are `apply` (default) and `destroy`.
+When set to `apply`, the request is sent during resource creation and updates.
+When set to `destroy`, the request is only sent during resource destruction.

 ### Read-Only